 Many people believe that it is here at Deception Island that you should swim in Antarctica because of the hot springs.
 We heard rumours that the water mixed with the warm springs coming from land and you won't freeze if you take your polar plunge here.
 That is simply not true.

 Once upon a time you could dig a hole in the sand and sit in hot pools of water.
 However, now with the Antarctic Treaty, nobody is allowed to dig into the sand.
 You cannot disrupt the continent at all.
 And we know from a first hand account that the water is not warm.
 A few people decided that they wanted to do their Polar Plunge here so they brought some towels and robes with them to the beach and ran in.

 When we asked them if it was warm, their reply was absolutely not.

 For the real Quark Expeditions Polar Plunge, check out our video and post

-Deception Island was lacking in the colonies of cute penguins and lazy fur seals of ou other landings in Antarctica, however it is tragically beautiful.
-One of the safest harbours in the Antarctic, it is almost an entirely enclosed circle of water with only the narrowest of passageways for boats to enter.
+Deception Island was lacking in the colonies of cute penguins and lazy fur seals of our other landings in Antarctica, however, it is tragically beautiful.
+One of the safest harbors in the Antarctic, it is almost an entirely enclosed circle of water with only the narrowest of passageways for boats to enter.